operator-framework/rukpak/README.md

 Each `Provisioner` is assigned a unique ID, and is responsible for reconciling a `Bundle` and `BundleInstance` with a `spec.provisionerClassName` that matches that particular ID.

-For example, in this repository the [plain-v0](provisioner/plain-v0/README.md) provisioner is implemented.
+For example, in this repository the [plain](internal/provisioner/plain/README.md) provisioner is implemented.
-The `plain-v0` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.
+The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.